Top 5 Cloud PMS Solutions for Small Hotels in 2025

 4. Hotelogix

 Hotelogix flies under the radar compared to flashier competitors, but it has quietly built a solid reputation among budget-conscious operators.
-The feature set competes with much more expensive options—group bookings, multiple rate plans, housekeeping management, and point-of-sale all come standard.
+The feature set competes with much more expensive options, with group bookings, multiple rate plans, housekeeping management, and point-of-sale all coming standard.

 The mobile app actually functions, which sounds like faint praise until you’ve experienced competitors’ mobile offerings.
 Staff can process check-ins, update room status, and handle payments from a tablet.